OSMNames/www.osmnames.org/api.md

 You can try the search system in your own project right now!

-The OSMNames open-source project provides raw place data in an easy to index form.
+The OSMNames open-source project provides raw place data in an easy-to-index form.
 Klokan Technologies GmbH team has developed a basic search system providing responses for queries in a form of structured JSON data.

 ## Autocomplete REST API